Khnumhotep I: Governor (Nomarch)

-He married a woman named Zatipy who was his main wife.
-Lesser wives were Herit and Heryib.
-From a fourth wife, the name is not preserved.
+Succession

 After Khunmhotep's death, his titles passed to his son Nakht, then to a seemingly unrelated man called Amenemhat and then again to one of his relatives, Netjernakht.
 Khnumhotep I also had a daughter, Baqet, herself mother of the aforementioned Khnumhotep II who inherited the title of nomarch after Netjernakht.
 See "Nomarchs of the Oryx nome" for further notes about his genealogy.

+Death

 Tomb BH14

 His tomb (no. 14) at Beni Hasan consists of a single rock cut offering chapel with two columns.
 The columns are gone by now.
 The walls of the chapel are painted although the paintings are today heavily faded.
 Within the chapel there are two shafts leading down to burial chambers, only one of them was finished.
 The west wall of the offering chapel, south of the entrance shows a long biographical inscription that is an important historical document.
 Under the inscription Khnumhotep I is shown on a boat hunting in the marshes.
 North of the entrance on the same wall is a false door and the family of Khnumhotep I is depicted.
 Especially the scene with the family members is much faded so that not all names are preserved.
 The North wall shows Khnumhotep I and his wife Zatipy standing in front of an offering table.
 In front of them in five registers are workmen at different tasks.
 In the top register a desert hunt is shown.
 On the same wall, Khumhotep I is again shown watching men working in the marshes.
 The east wall is fully dedicated to battle scenes.
 There is shown a siege of a fortress or town.
 There are fighting soldiers and wrestlers.
 The South wall is not well preserved and shows once Khnunhotep sitting and watching people and work as well as musicians playing music for him.
 A second time he is standing and is watching peasants working in the marshes.